 HTC has officially commented on its update plans following Google's launch of Android 5.0 Lollipop aboard its own range of Nexus devices.

-According to the company's official statement it will update the One M8 within 90 days of receibing the source code - Google release said code on October 17, so that should mean we'll see an update no later than January 15, if all goes according to plan.
+According to the company's official statement it will update the One M8 within 90 days of receibing the source code - Google release said code on October 17.

 For all the details of what you can expect inside the Android 5.0 update, check out our review here and our comparison with the previous build, KitKat, here.